Railroads have quite a history in New England.

 Human engines move the bikes in two directions south on a 2.4 mile round trip.

-Then they turn around underneath table and head north for a four mile r.
-Now when people come out here, they come from all over the plac.
+Now when people come out here, they come from all over the place.

 They.

-We have people coming from Calif Arizona.
+We have people coming from California, Arizona.

 And somehow this this railway attracted your attention.